Native American History For Kids - Grades K-8 Illustration

 Native Americans for Kids - customs, culture, stories, myths

-Enter a world very different from your own.
-Take part in a booger ceremony.
 Meet spirit guides and storytellers.
 Learn about table manners, village life, battle techniques, the 3 sisters, the snow snake games, secret messages, the naming ceremony, the arrowmaker, and the butterfly game.
-Enter the darkening land and meet clever coyote, a very bad raven, and solve symbol stories.
+Enter the darkening land.
+Solve symbol stories.
+Meet clever coyote, a pushy owl, and a very bad raven.
+Find out why baskets were so important, why rabbit never got his claws, and more!

 Principal Tribes